The traditional British seaside resort

 In 2000, Blackpool launched a ÂŁ300 million regeneration project.
 Recent projects to improve the town for visitors include:

-- the beach - sea defencesWays of protecting land from being flooded or worn away by the sea, eg building a sea wall or a boulder barrier. have been replaced with 'Spanish steps' leading down to the sea that will protect the coastline and increase public access to the seafront
+• the beach - have been replaced with 'Spanish steps' leading down to the sea that will protect the coastline and increase public access to the seafront